paultang/centermold/source/Mold-Design.rst

   - Feedback and Iteration: Incorporating client feedback and making necessary adjustments.
   - Final Approval: Securing client approval on the final design before proceeding to manufacturing.

-:ref:`Mold-flow` help us improve mold design process.

 Comprehensive Support
 ----------------------------------------

-At CenterMold, we provide detailed design documentation to ensure that even those unfamiliar with mold design can easily understand the production details.
+We provide detailed design documentation to ensure that even those unfamiliar with mold design can easily understand the production details.
 Our design packages include:

   - Detailed Design Drawings: Clear and precise drawings highlighting all critical aspects of the mold, such as gate locations, parting lines, and ejector pin placements.
 ..